Yazan26/YazanNextJs/STUDENT_VIEW_IMPLEMENTATION.md

 - Cannot access `/modules` routes

 ### For Authenticated Students:
-- See Home, Stories, and Modules in navbar
+- See Home, Stories, Modules, and Favorieten in navbar
 - See Logout button with username tooltip
 - Can browse all modules
 - Can search and filter modules
 - Can favorite/unfavorite modules
+- Can view favorited modules on dedicated page
 - Can view detailed module information

 ## 🚀 Next Steps (Optional Enhancements)

-1. **Favorites Page** - Dedicated page showing only favorited modules
+1. ~~**Favorites Page**~~ ✅ COMPLETED - Dedicated page showing only favorited modules
 2. **Recommendations** - Use `/vkm/recommendations/me` endpoint
 3. **Module Comparison** - Compare multiple modules side-by-side
 4. **User Profile** - Edit profile, change password